secretGeek/csvz/README.md

 - There is a header row naming the columns in this file
 - Each data row describes a different csv file within this `csvz` file
 - The columns must include a column called "filename"
 - There may be more columns.
-Some suggestions (not required for this specification)
+- Here are some suggestions:
   - `bytes` - the size of the file in bytes
   - `rows` - the number of rows in the file
   - `columns` - the number of columns in the file